galafis/thyroid-analysis/README.md

 - `thyroid_balanced_cleaned.csv`: Balanced dataset with thyroid data
 - `thyroid_enhanced_cleaned.csv`: Enhanced dataset with additional features
 - `thyroid_classifier_optimized.pkl`: Trained and optimized model
+- `update_graph_colors.py`: Auxiliary script to update graph colors with improved visual contrast

+### Note on Images

+The repository contains duplicate versions of some image files (with and without the `_new` suffix).
+Images with the `_new` suffix (`thyroid_ml_visualization_new.png`, `ml_algorithms_comparison_new.png`, `model_interpretability_new.png`) represent optimized versions with more contrasting colors and better visual differentiation, developed to facilitate graph interpretation.
+We recommend using the `_new` versions, with the old versions temporarily maintained for historical reference and scheduled for removal in future updates.

 ## Results